Chomenor/ioef-cmod/new-filesystem-design.md

 # Pk3 Reference Handling (fs_reference.c)

-This component handles constructing the pure and download lists when hosting a server, and generating the pure verification string which is necessary when connecting to an original filesystem pure server.
+This component handles constructing the pure and download lists when hosting a server, and generating the pure validation string which is necessary when connecting to an original filesystem pure server.
 The main sections are as follows.

 - Reference set: This is a hashtable-based temporary structure for storing paks.
 Only a single pk3 is stored for a given hash, and conflicts are resolved by selecting the pk3 with the higher filesystem precedence.
 A position field is also stored, which is used by the dash separator feature in manifest strings to alter the reference list sort order.